jacurtis813/edgeledger-banking/README.md

 50. Test and run all the code that we have created for these sections.
 Save all changes.
 51. Create a more organized look within the html.
 Applied commenting and proper formatting to the content.
 52. Create a more organized look with the css files.
 Applied double spacing between start and ending selectors.
 Applied more comments to the styling sections.
+53. Begin the media query process.
+Formatting the structure and the styles to fit specific screen sizes.
+54. Must stop for a moment to research how to make the items back into a column rather than using the row.
+Found that we can create the column using flex-direction.
+55. Continue smaller screen size builds.
+Complete the smaller screen size build using multiple flex properties and values to create the styles.
+56. Make sure to take a further or in depth course understanding on both the flex-grid and the flex-box use.
+57.